DavidTeju/Data-Structures/README.md

 # Data-Structures
-Implementing Java's data structures one at a time (without peeking at the Java library).
+Implementing Java's data structures one at a time (without peeking at the Java library).<br>
 Why?
 Cause it's fun, that's why!